 Difference Between Garnet and Ruby

 Main Differences Between Garnet and Ruby

-1. Rubies have a vibrant, pigeon-blood like color whereas garnets are found in almost all colors.
-Red garnets are the most commonly found garnets and there is a slight tint of earthly tones to the red.
+1. Rubies have a vibrant, pigeon-blood-like color whereas garnets are found in almost all colors.
+Red garnets are the most commonly found garnets, and there is a slight tint of earthly tones to the red.

-2. Rubies are relatively stronger and harder and more durable than Garnets.
+2. Rubies are relatively stronger and harder, and more durable than Garnets.

 3. When held under a light, Rubies reflect many shades of red and blue, whereas Garnets reflect many shades of yellow and green.
-Rubies are double refractive stones while garnets are single refractive stones.
+Rubies are double-refractive stones, while garnets are single-refractive stones.

-4. Rubies tend to exhibit numerous internal formations or flaws which are considered to be their natural characteristic, whereas Garnets don’t have such internal formations or inclusions and are usually very clear and clean.
+4. Rubies tend to exhibit numerous internal formations or flaws which are considered to be their natural characteristic, whereas Garnets don’t have such internal formations or inclusions and are very clear and clean.

-5. Almost all Rubies are heat treated to enhance the vibrancy of the color red and improve the clarity, whereas Garnets lack such internal inclusions so they are usually not treated and exist in their pure state.
+5. Almost all Rubies are heat treated to enhance the vibrancy of the color red and improve the clarity, whereas Garnets lack such internal inclusions so they are not treated and exist in their pure state.

+Difference Between Garnet and Ruby